Gabriel-GW/mpc-monitor/README.md

 <br/><br/>
 If there is any alert, an email will be sent immediately, with subject:
 <br/>
-ALERT - Wanchain Validator Monitor
+ALERT - MPC Node Monitor
 <br/><br/>
 Otherwise, a report email will be sent daily, with subject:
 <br/>
-NORMAL - Wanchain Validator Monitor
+NORMAL - MPC Node Monitor

 ## FAQ
 ### IPC connect failed